davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

  1. be easy to maintain
  1. be easy to integrate

  Integration is the hardest problem to solve, and has been the holy grail for pattern libraries for years.
-We managed to crack this nut, and a description of our approach to solving that problem will be the subject of a forthcoming second post in this series.
+We managed to crack this nut; how we did that will be the topic of a subsequent post.

- This post focuses on building the pattern library in a way that makes both the design system and the pattern library codebase maintainable for the foreseeable future.
+ This post focuses on how we built the pattern library in a way that makes the design system and the pattern library codebase maintainable for the foreseeable future.

 #### Aims
 Before we started writing code, we documented our lower-level aims, based on the principles we'd already decided upon.
 These were: